leanohl/BA_ClusteringofRestaurants/README.md

-# BA_ClusteringofRestaurants
- Team Project 5 - Clustering of Resaurants in Seoul and Vancouver
+# Clustering of Restaurants in Seoul and Vancouver

-Find the best location to open a restaurant of a specific cuisine in Seoul and Vancouver K- MEANS CLUSTERING
-17101936 Kim NamYeong
-20102104 Kim Sua
-22170091 Lea Scharpf
+ Business Analytics Team 5 - 17101936 Kim NamYeong , 20102104 Kim Sua , 22170091 Lea Scharpf

-  Business Analytics

-[Introduction]
+Using K- MEANS CLUSTERING

+## 🖥️ Introduction
 Opening a restaurant in big capital cities can be quite a challenge.
 Not only good food needs to be saved in order to not go bankrupt, but also the people living there should value the food.
 To find the best location to open a restaurant depends on a lot of different factors.
 People in that area should earn enough money to be able to go to a restaurant.